 The Balcony Bar is almost a mirror image of the Telephone Pub with a slightly younger clientele and is always busy.
 The bar boys, with their brightly coloured shirts are keen to make you very welcome.
 Both bars have a happy hour and encourage flirtations across the lane.

-The Sphinx restaurant, a little further up the lane, is another gay landmark where they serve an extensive selection of delicious Thai and western food.
-We have eaten there many times and the food and service is always good and at a reasonable price.
+The Sphinx Cork and Fork restaurant, a little further up the lane, is another gay landmark where they serve an extensive selection of delicious Thai and western food.
+We have eaten there many times and the food and service are always good and at a reasonable price.

-For an upbeat European eating experience in this street, try Spanish ON 4 right next to the Balcony Bar.
-This indoor, outdoor bright, airy and spotlessly clean cafe has the best Spanish tapas and can provide a welcome change from the spicy Pad Thai noodles and chicken satays.
+For an upbeat European eating experience in this street, try The Tapas Café right next to the Balcony Bar.
+This indoor, outdoor bright, airy and spotlessly clean cafe has wonderful Spanish tapas and can provide a welcome change from spicy Pad Thai noodles and chicken satays.
 We chose the Escalivada- roasted peppers with onions and aubergine topped with anchovies, the delicious meatballs in tomato sauce, the pork tenderloin and the prawns, dry roasted in sea salt.
-The Spanish manager is also a hot treat.

 Be prepared to get hot and sweaty here as the bars are usually very crowded, especially at the weekend and on Thai holidays like Songkran (Thai New Year).
 Don’t worry about taking your shirt off, most guys do and you can dance to some of the best music in Bangkok.
 Most clubs close around three in the morning and it is always good to have a card from your hotel to show the taxi or tuk tuk driver when trying to get home after having a bit too much fun.
 Good luck!